Deportation Defense Services in Austin, Texas

 We focus on cutting through the confusion and helping you navigate the courts with a minimum of stress and uncertainty.
 The deportation process usually begins when you receive a letter called a Notice to Appear.
 This document requires you to appear in Immigration Court for a deportation hearing.

-Our immigration attorney initiates each deportation case by carefully reviewing the “Notice to Appear” for defects, which may support the filing of a Motion to Terminate removal proceedings.
+Our immigration attorney initiates each deportation case by carefully reviewing the “Notice to Appear” for defects, which may support filing a Motion to Terminate these proceedings.

 Why am I being placed into deportation proceedings?

-- You have committed a criminal act.
+- You’ve committed a criminal act

 - Termination of Proceedings

 In addition to deportation matters, we offer extended services in a number of immigration law related areas, such as:

 - Asylum, which includes establishing political and religious refugee status

 - Citizenship and Naturalization, including revocation of naturalization defense and how to apply for permanent residency